Coal Black and de Sebben Dwarfs

 Coal Black and de Sebben Dwarfs is a 1943 Merrie Melodies animated cartoon directed by Bob Clampett.
 The short was released on January 16, 1943.

-The film is an all-black parody of the Brothers Grimm fairy tale Snow White, known to its audience from the popular 1937 Walt Disney animated feature Snow White and the Seven Dwarfs.
+The film is an all-black parody of the Brothers Grimm fairy tale Snow White, known to audiences at the time from the popular 1937 Walt Disney animated feature Snow White and the Seven Dwarfs.
 The stylistic portrayal of the characters is an example of "darky" iconography, which was widely accepted in American society at the time.
 As such, it is one of the most controversial cartoons in the classic Warner Brothers library, being one of the Censored Eleven.
-The cartoon has been rarely seen on television, and has never been officially released on home video.
+The cartoon has been rarely seen on television since it was pulled from circulation in 1968 and has never been officially released on home video.